 I knew I was going to hear way more of Lilith than I thought.
-I replied to him, I will let you know something, I decided this is my kingdom, as life itself has brought me all over here.
+I replied to him, “I will let you know something, I decided this is my kingdom, as life itself has brought me all over here.
 I have been dragged by my own family, regular humans, to this circle of hell which I had no intention in the past to reign, but so far is the only option I have and I’m planning to make it work.

 I have become a bitch, a ruthless leader but so far everything has worked and trust me Lilith won’t stand on my way anymore, the reason?
 I made a deal with her in the past, she offered me her powers and using them I was willing to acquire a stone that now is part of me and it’s all I need to destroy my enemies.
-I’m planning to erase her, if necessary, she had played me and fooled me in the past, so no more disrespect to me, especially from her.
+I’m planning to erase her, if necessary, she had played me and fooled me in the past, so no more disrespect to me, especially from her.”

-The male demon seemed not so convinced, after seen me weak during my reshaping and said, “I mean no disrespect, but Lilith is an old but really wise and deceitful adversary to have.”
-“As part of your entourage I would recommend improve on your reshaping power, it could become a powerful weapon when running out of resources to fight her.”
+The male demon seemed not so convinced, after seen me weak during my shapeshifting and said, “I mean no disrespect, but Lilith is an old but really wise and deceitful adversary to have.”
+“As part of your entourage I would recommend improve on your shapeshifting power, it could become a powerful weapon when running out of resources to fight her.”

 Those words were hard to hear, all of the sudden I felt like I was back in the outside world feeling powerless and alone.
 The whole flock had seen me weak, and that was something that worried me.
 I’m supposed to impose strength and endurance, and my problem is that my feelings get in the middle, I really hated this part of me that still makes me feel vulnerable, somehow setting apart the “powerful” Demonica and switching it back to a naïve young woman.